micahbrody/micahbrody.github.io/Privacy.md

 - Best for Gaming

 ## Phone Operating Systems:
-### Debloat your phone
+### :heavy_check_mark: Debloat your phone
 - Uninstall unused apps
-- Remove unnecessary permissions
+- Remove unnecessary permissions for apps (access to location, contacts, files, etc.)
 - Remove WiFi access of apps that don't need it using NetGuard (Android)

 ### GrapheneOS
 - Only supports Pixel devices
+- I'm currently working on a guide to help people switch.
+Stay tuned.

 ### CalyxOS
 - Only supports Pixel devices